suomitek/suomitek-appboard/docs/architecture/design-proposals/dashboard/application-view-revamp.md

 The goal of this revamp is to improve the Application View, which is one of the core views of the project so it gives a better user experience in different areas:

  - Discoverability.
 It should be possible to obtain information about the application dependencies.
-For example, Kubeapps should show that MariaDB is a dependency of WordPress.
+For example, Suomitek-appboard should show that MariaDB is a dependency of WordPress.
 Details at https://github.com/suomitek/suomitek-appboard/issues/529
  - Error Detection.
 Make an easy to understand view that can point the user to the piece(s) of the chart that is failing.
  - Usability.
 Make it easier, if possible, to modify/upgrade/rollback/test/delete an application.
  - Debugging.
 When something fails while working with a release, it should be possible to detect the cause of the issue and fix it without the need of a terminal.
 This means being able to report kubernetes events/errors to the user and being able to read logs.